-While your heart attack will definitely make qualifying more difficult, there are still many companies that would consider your application.
+While your heart attack will make qualifying more complex, many companies would still consider your application.

-The key to getting insured is a smart application.
+The key to getting insured is an intelligent application.
 Good preparation gives you a much better chance of getting a policy at a fair rate.

 Finding life insurance can be a long journey.
-If you’ve had a heart attack, it’s going to be even more difficult, but we are here to help.
+It will be even more difficult if you’ve had a heart attack, but we are here to help.

-Your insurance agent should ask a number of questions about your heart attack:
+Your insurance agent should ask several questions about your heart attack: